f-hafner/f-hafner.github.io/content/blog/ml-privacy-eval-1.md

 Research in the social and health sciences often relies on accessing data sourced from statistical agencies or healthcare organizations.
 Such data sets contain sensitive information, which requires restrictions on who can access the data.
 This can slow down not only scientific progress---if data were completely open, more researchers could investigate them---, but also the translation of progress to applications---for instance, machine learning models trained on medical data cannot easily be shared and re-used for personalized treatments.

 Differential privacy is one technology that aims to solve this problem.
 Intuitively, it is a method that adds calibrated noise to the data, and so prevents a malevolent actor from learning sensitive attributes about any person in the underlying data.
-But because statistical noise makes statistical inference harder, there is an inherent trade-off between statistical utility and privacy---making differential privacy challenging to deploy in practice ([Cummings & Sarathy, 2023](https://arxiv.org/abs/2406.12103)).
+But because statistical noise makes statistical inference harder, there is an inherent trade-off between statistical utility and privacy---making differential privacy challenging to deploy in practice ([Cummings & Sarathy, 2023](https://arxiv.org/abs/2406.12103))

 In addition, using differential privacy in machine learning has its own challenges.
 First, often it’s impossible to have reasonable privacy and utility at the same time.
 Second, differential privacy for machine learning makes strong assumptions about the capabilities of the malevolent actor.
-Third, implementing it in software is not straightforward, and there is evidence of bugs ([Cummings et. al., 2023](https://arxiv.org/abs/2304.06929); [Nasr et. al., 2023](https://arxiv.org/abs/2302.07956); [Ponomareva et. al., 2023](https://arxiv.org/abs/2303.00654)).
+Third, implementing it in software is not straightforward, and there is evidence of bugs ([Cummings et al., 2023](https://arxiv.org/abs/2304.06929); [Nasr et al., 2023](https://arxiv.org/abs/2302.07956); [Ponomareva et al., 2023](https://arxiv.org/abs/2303.00654)).([Cummings et al., 2023](https://arxiv.org/abs/2304.06929); [Nasr et al., 2023](https://arxiv.org/abs/2302.07956); [Ponomareva et al., 2023](https://arxiv.org/abs/2303.00654)).

 For this reason, empirically evaluating the privacy of machine learning models has become an important field of research.
 Privacy testing probes whether a trained machine learning model leaks sensitive information.
 It can be an important indicator for model developers and owners of sensitive data whether the privacy-preserving training mechanism can be trusted.